Get insider access

 0.77 dB

 The frequency response consistency is mediocre.
-The leather headband has a limited range of adjustment due to it only having three levels, making it difficult to get a good fit during our human passes.
-As a result, we had to adjust one side to be smaller than the other side to achieve a proper fitting.
+The leather headband has a limited range of adjustment because it only has three levels, making it difficult to get a good fit during our human passes.
+We had to adjust one side to be smaller than the other to achieve a proper fitting.
 Overall, these headphones are prone to inconsistencies in bass and treble delivery.
 You may also notice a drop in bass if you have thick hair or wear glasses.

 Sound